Cyber Interview: 3 steps to implement Privileged Access Management

 Hello!
 First and foremost, I believe it is better to have a clear understanding of what is happening in your IT system before deciding to change the passwords, although both are linked.
 In concrete terms, this involves three key stages.

-Enhance visibility thanks to session management
+Enhance visibility thanks to session management.

 Step 1: Introduce Privileged Session Monitoring

 Session management makes it possible to regain control of your IT system very quickly.
-It enables super administrators to know exactly what happened during a security incident, as well as to be notified in real time of potentially dangerous events.
+It enables super administrators to know exactly what happened during a security incident, as well as to be notified in real-time of potentially dangerous events.
 Session monitoring offers administrators full visibility over their IS (who does what, where, how, etc.).
 But for it to really be effective, it is necessary to ensure that all users go through the privileged access management solution when they connect to the server or application.

 Step 2: Prevent Direct Connections with Network Rules

 In the case of nominative accounts where users connect to target servers using their own account, we at WALLIX strongly recommend implementing network rules such as server isolation.
-Doing so ensures that only the Bastion connects to the target servers or apps, the essential requirement being to prevent direct connections.
+Doing so ensures that only the Bastion connects to the target servers or apps, the essential requirement is to prevent direct connections.

 Contrary to what is generally believed, this stage is quite easy to implement; we have noticed that our customers generally adopt the solution while redefining their global security policy.
 Users’ change of attitude towards security measures is therefore already taking place.
 But to make it even easier for users to adopt, we recommend first allowing them to use their password for their nominative account to give priority to the monitoring and/or recording of session activities.
 Then, we can gradually get them to change their habits towards passwords.